bgachara/bgachara.github.io/posts/operating_systems.md

   - Symbolic links
     - allow links to span filesystems as hard links are meaningless outside its inode's own filesystem
     - incur more overhead than hard links because resolving a symbolic link effectively involves resolving two files: symbolic link and the linked-to-file.

+- Special file
+   - kernel objects that are represented as files
+ - Include
+   - block device files
+     - accessed as an array of bytes, and can be accessed in any order
+     - generally storage devices
+   - character device files
+     - accessed via a linear queue of bytes
+     - i.e keyboard
+   - named pipes
+     - are an IPC mechanism that provides a communication channel over a fd.
+    - unix domain sockets
+      - advanced form of IPC that work even on two different machines.
+  - special files are a way to let certain abstractions fit into the filesystem.

+- Filesystems and namespaces
+  - Linux provides a global and unified namespace of files and directories.
+  - A filesystem is a collection of files and directories in a formal and valid hierarchy.
+  - Mounting and unmounting refers to the adding and removing of filesystems from the global namespace
+  - Linux also supports virtual and network filesystems.
+  - The smallest addressable unit of a block device is a sector, physical attribute of the device.
+  - sectors come in powers of 2, block device cannot transfer or access data smaller than a sector and all I/O must occur interms of one or two sectors.
+  - Likewise the smallest addressable unit on a filesystem is the block, which is an abstraction of the filesystem.
+    - A block is usually power-of-two multiple of sector size.
+  - Blocks are larger than sector but they must be smaller than the page size.(smallest addressable unit by memory management unit)
+    - common block sizes are 512 bytes, 1KB and 4KB.
+  - Linux supports per-process namespace as opposed to the global unified namespace preffered by Unix, allowing each process to have a unique view of system file and directory hierarchy.
+  - By default each process inherits namespace of its parent, but a process may elect to create its own namespace with its own set of mount points and a unique root directory
+- Mounted file system concept.
+- Special files are provided in order to make i/o devices look like files.
+- Pipe is pseudofile used to connect two processes

 - FUSE
   - Filesystems in Userspace